jasLogic/mipea/README.md

 TODO:
 1. Fix PWM
     * PWM is for some reason only working when a program which uses the bcm2835-library was run beforehand.
-After that it works without any problems.
+After that it works without any problems. - Fixed
 2. SPI
 3. I2C
 4. Audio